What Are The Best Balance Bikes for 2 Year Olds

 Not sure whether to go for the Strider classic or the Strider sport.
 Check out a comparison of the classic vs sport to help you decide.

 ✔️ Weight of Bike - Small children do better with lighter bikes as they are easier for them to control and manoeuvre.
 They need to be able to hold the weight of the bike so they can get on and off it easily.
-Ideally a balance bike should weigh no more than 1/3 of a child's weight.
+Ideally a balance bike should weigh less than 1/3 of a child's weight.

 Puky LRM Learner Bike